Port Harcourt: Literature

 The Port Harcourt Book Festival, formerly known as Garden City Literary Festival remains one of the city's most important and popular events since its inception in 2008.
-Established by the government of Chibuike Rotimi Amaechi, the yearly gathering improves local literacy levels, promotes reading habits among denizens, and benefits exhibitors seeking wider audience.
+Established by the government of Chibuike Rotimi Amaechi, the yearly gathering improves local literacy levels, promotes reading habits among denizens, and benefits exhibitors seeking a wider audience.
 Throughout its annual run, Port Harcourt Book Festival has hosted renowned publishers such as Heinemann, Learn Africa Plc, Africana First Publishers and EPP Books Services.
 The festival currently continues to draw writers, literary connoisseurs, booksellers and publishers from every walk of life to the city.
 In July 2012, UNESCO, IPA, IBF and IFLA named Port Harcourt the World Book Capital for the year 2014, making her the 14th city in the world to be selected as World Book Capital and the first in Black Africa.

+The city also features in Looking for Transwonderland, one of the first volumes of travel writing written by a Nigerian, Noo Saro-Wiwa.

 Music

 Nightlife

-Aside from being the oil capital, Port Harcourt is also known for the vibrant late-night activities and entertainment scene.
+Aside from being the oil capital, Port Harcourt is also known for its vibrant late-night activities and entertainment scene.
 There are several public houses, lounges, clubs, dance bars and restaurants spread out around the city.
 Partyers and revellers tend to spend a chunk of their night time at New GRA, where most of the bars and high-end nightclubs are located.
 Uptempo and club-friendly music can be heard in nearly every corner of the city at night.
 There have been increases in sex-oriented businesses including strip clubs and brothels.